stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-And we configure the structure of the vertex data using the new pipeline stage builder:
+And the structure of the vertex data is configured using the new pipeline stage builder:

 ```java
 public Pipeline pipeline(...) {